alvara/jesse-alvarado-nextjs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-You can read an in depth description of the project [here](https://jessealvarado.com/portfolio/jessealvarado-com)
+An in depth description of the project is available [here](https://jessealvarado.com/portfolio/jessealvarado-com)

 <p align="right">(<a href="#top">back to top</a>)</p>